Canon G7 X Mark II vs Fujifilm X10

 Review summary: Canon G7 X Mark II vs Fujifilm X10

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Fujifilm X10 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G7 X Mark II: